linux4sam/mpio/README.md

 Version 2`.
 See the `LICENSE` file for more information.
 Parts of the code originally provided under other licenses are noted in those source files, including the MIT license and is reproduced in the `LICENSE.MIT` file.

-The iocontrol demo application is released under the terms of the `GPLv3` license and its QDarkStyleSheet theme is `MIT`.